What is Success By 6®?

 The Heart of Illinois United Way’s Success By 6® initiative reaches at-risk, low-income families in Peoria, Tazewell, Woodford, Stark, Putnam and Marshall counties.

 The Be a Page Turner Reading Program began in 2008 and targets children ages three to six.
-With partners in Marshall, Peoria, Tazewell, Woodford and Stark counties, the reading program distributes new books to nearly 3,000 students for 10 months out of the year giving each child in the program the chance to learn to love to read at an early, yet impactful, age.
+With partners in Marshall, Peoria, Putnam, Stark, Tazewell, and Woodford counties, the reading program distributes new books to over 3,000 students for 9 months out of the year, giving each child in the program the chance to learn to love to read at an early, yet impactful, age.
 Parents and teachers are engaged in the reading program through family nights held by the partner agencies and early childhood literacy training for teachers at the beginning of each school year.

 In 2014, 100 area teachers and more than 1,400 preschool children and their families participated in the Success By 6 math initiatives including professional development classes for teachers and math workshops for parents.
 Strategies include how to screen students, teaching materials, coaching support for teachers and parents, and practical tips to help young children count, identify numbers, and much more.
 Funded by the PNC Foundation, Illinois Action for Children-Building Blocks (Grand Victoria Foundation), Skip-a-Long Family and Community Services, and Heart of Illinois Association for the Education of Young Children.